-If the project holder has already obtained a validation report from the CAB when an updated version of the standard (or program documents) becomes effective, it may proceed with the registration process using the version on which the report is based.

-On the other hand, if BIOCARBON establishes new requirements, registered projects will not have to comply with the new requirements for the remainder of their quantification period.
-This means that such projects will remain eligible to issue VCCs until the end of the quantification period without validation of the new requirements.
+If the project holder has already obtained a validation report from the CAB prior to the effective date of an updated version of the Standard or program documents, the project may proceed with registration based on the version under which the validation was conducted.
+If new requirements are introduced by BIOCARBON, projects that are already registered shall not be required to comply with those new requirements for the remainder of their current quantification period.
+Such projects shall remain eligible to issue Verified Carbon Credits (VCCs) under the version of the Standard and program documents in effect at the time of their registration, without the need for revalidation.
+Compliance with updated requirements shall apply upon the project's request for renewal of the quantification period.

-Given that the tools or guidelines are based on existing requirements41, they apply to all projects, requesting registration of new verifications, when they become published.
+Given that the tools or guidelines are based on existing requirements, they apply to all projects, requesting registration of new verifications, when they become published.